mander1/bert-q-a/readme.md

-# using a small dataset to pretrian BERT to do a Q & A using hugging face
+# using a small dataset to pretrian BERT to do Q & A using hugging face

 # required packages
 ```